Emmanuel Dennis: Why have Watford marksman’s goals dried up?

 For Dennis’ part, this was always a possibility, especially for someone who had not been pulling up trees before this season started.

-At the end of 2021, only Emile Smith Rowe was finishing at a deadlier standard than the Nigerian, who ranked ninth in Europe’s top five leagues.
+At the end of 2021 in England's top flight, only Emile Smith Rowe was finishing at a deadlier standard than the Nigerian, who ranked ninth in Europe’s top five leagues.
 Three months into the New Year, the Super Eagle has fallen to 41st in that ranking, although the 3.1 over-performance of his Expected Goals (down from 4.2 in December) still looks decent.

 Scoring nine times from xG of 5.9 is commendable, but it does not explain why the 25-year-old has stopped scoring.